alexjvr1/Rtemp.v2/CHPhylogeography.md

 - Hence I could publish in a higher impact journal
 - better for my CV and for the grant applications later this year.

+Some papers to look at:

+doi: 10.1111/mec.13395  : secondary contact in Salmon

 To explore this option, I will test the ddRAD data for these popuations:

 1. Structure